JeffAMcGee/www/content/git-unittest-homework.md

 About a third of the class did not `git add` the file.
 We had to ask everyone to send us that one file if `git status` said it was not committed.
-I should have added and commeted an empty file when I uploaded the original homework.
+I should have added and commented an empty file when I uploaded the original homework.

 ## Unit Testing
-For the first four assignemnts, I gave the students a few simple test cases to check that their code worked.
+For the first four assignments, I gave the students a few simple test cases to check that their code worked.
+The tests gave students quick feedback about their homework.
 When I graded the homeworks, I ran the student's programs against a much more thorough set of tests.
 (I also used `git diff` to look at exactly what the students had done.)

 In the final assignments, I made the students write their own tests to verify that their code was correct.
+The tests the students wrote were not as good as I had hoped.
+There were tests that read in 10,000 tweets to test one query, tests that didn't test anything, and tests that failed because of rounding errors.
+It may have helped to spend more time talking about testing philosophy on the mailing list or in the early assignments.

 I've used nosetests without problems on my projects in the past, but the students had quite a few problems running nosetests.